sf-wdi-gaia/trees/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/7/7f/Depth-First-Search.gif" alt="depth first search animation for tree" width="240px">

- * visits nodes by following each path as far (as deep) as it can before backtracking and going to the next path
+ * visits nodes by following each path as far (as deep) as it can before going to the next path
  * can search for many keys, search by criteria that aren't based on keys, and keep track of depth
  * implemented with a stack to track which node to visit next, or implemented recursively